lambdaclass/cairo-vm/docs/hint_processor/hint_design.md

 	- (+) more easily extensible to other languages?
 	- (-) likely more overhead from state (de)serialization

-3. embedded webassembly runtime + hint compilation to wasm 3a. just hints compiled to wasm
+3. Embedded webassembly runtime + hint compilation to wasm
+    a. just hints compiled to wasm
-    3b. all cairo compiled to wasm
+    b. all cairo compiled to wasm

+Notes
 - Learn to use wasm tooling
 - Learn how to compile python to wasm
 - Definir the interfaces between the embedded wasm vm and cairo-rs
 - (-) More unknowns & possibly greater resulting complexity
 - (+) Greater flexibility, extensibility, and possibly performance

 4. instead of embedding python un rust, do it the other way and embed cairo-rs in python cairo, replacing the current vm
      - Many questions, such doubt